TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

     Target  	The directory to copy the files to.
 The directory is recursively created if it does not exist.
 Existing files are overwritten without prompt.
 Variables are allowed.

 You can use [expressions](#expression_language) when specifying the working directory of a profile and also for the task parameters.
 The following table lists the available variables, their scopes, and their meaning.
 A scope of 'Tool' indicates that the variable is available when specifying tool parameters.
 A scope of 'Workdir' indicates that the variable is only available when specifying the working directory.
-Note that TrenchBroom helps you to enter variables by popping up an autocompletion list if you press #key(396)+#key(32).
+Note that TrenchBroom helps you to enter variables by popping up an autocompletion list.

 Variable 		Scope 			Description
 -------- 	    ----- 			-----------